Open-Credentialing-Initiative/getting-started/README.md

 A **Verification Router Service** (VRS) provides PI verification routing and PI verification request and response services.
 The VRS can act on behalf of the holder (when generating a verifiable presentation) or the verifier (when verifying a verifiable presentation).

 A **Credential Issuer** is an entity that issues Verifiable Credentials (VC); also known as a Credential Service Provider (CSP).
-The Credential Issuer is responsible for checking the status of entity registrations and licenses prior to issuing VC to wholesalers and manufacturers.
+The Credential Issuer is responsible for checking the status of entity registrations and licenses prior to issuing VC to trading partners.

 A **regulatory body** is an entity that establishes a legal requirement for the subject to be registered or licensed (i.e., the FDA and States Board of Pharmacy for DSCSA ATP status, and other enforcement agencies as may be applicable).